special-uor/dabr/README.md

 <!-- badges: end -->

-The goal of dabr is to …
+The goal of dabr is to provide functions to manage databases: select, update, insert, and delete records, list tables, backup tables as CSV files, and import CSV files as tables.

 ## Installation